F5Networks/terraform-provider-bigip/docs/userguide/F5OS/index-f5os.rst

 API-first platform designed to meet the needs of your traditional and emerging applications.

 F5 VELOS and F5 rSeries rely on a Kubernetes-based platform layer (F5OS) that is tightly integrated with F5’s Traffic Management Operating System (TMOS) software, aligning with your modern architecture plans.
-This new microservices platform layer powers the next-generation of BIG-IP software, BIG-IP Next, which is built to offer greater automatability, scalability, and ease-of-use for organizations running applications on-premises, in the cloud, or at the edge.

 F5OS Terraform provider for F5 VELOS and F5 rSeries helps you automate configurations and interactions with various services provided by F5 VELOS platform and F5 rSeries appliances.
 F5OS Terraform provider is open source and |f5_terraform_F5OSgithub|.

+..
+HIDDEN until LA for NEXT: This new microservices platform layer powers the next-generation of BIG-IP software, BIG-IP Next (currently limited access), which is built to offer greater automatability, scalability, and ease-of-use for organizations running applications on-premises, in the cloud, or at the edge.

 For more information: